BruceEckel/functional_error_handling/Slides.md

 - Errors can't be ignored

 ---

-### Problems with Exceptions
+- In the small, exceptions seem to work quite well

-- In the small (and especially when teaching them), exceptions seem to work quite well
+- Scaling up reveals problems

 ---
 ### 1. Conflates the Two Kinds of Errors

 - Recoverable vs panic

 ---
 ### 2. Not Part of the Type System

 - Caller can’t know what exceptions might emerge